Mirkwood: In William Morris's fantasies

 William Morris used Mirkwood in his fantasy novels.
 His 1889 The Roots of the Mountains is set in such a forest, while the forest setting in his The House of the Wolfings, also first published in 1889, is actually named Mirkwood.
 The book begins by describing the wood:

 In Tolkien's writings

 A Mirkwood appears in several places in J. R. R. Tolkien's writings, among several forests that play important roles in his storytelling.
 Projected into Old English, it appears as Myrcwudu in his The Lost Road, as a poem sung by Ælfwine.
 He used the name Mirkwood in another unfinished work, The Fall of Arthur.
 But the name is best known and most prominent in his Middle-earth legendarium, where it appears as two distinct forests, one in the First Age in Beleriand, as described in The Silmarillion, the other in the Third Age in Rhovanion, as described in both The Hobbit and The Lord of the Rings.

+Tolkien stated in a 1966 letter that he had not invented the name Mirkwood, but that it was "a very ancient name, weighted with legendary associations", and summarized its "Primitive Germanic" origins, its appearance in "very early German" and in Old English, Old Swedish, and Old Norse, and the survival of mirk (a variant of "murk") in modern English.
+He wrote that "It seemed to me too good a fortune that Mirkwood remained intelligible (with exactly the right tone) in modern English to pass over: whether mirk is a Norse loan or a freshment of the obsolescent O.E. word."
+He was familiar with Morris's The House of the Wolfings, naming the book as an influence (for instance on the Dead Marshes) in a 1960 letter.